-- I Tell your supervisor - Send a written report to the Company's counsel - Contact the Business Conduct Hotline, which is independently operated 24 hours a day, seven days a week.
+Through the Business Conduct Hotline, which is independently operated 24 hours a day, seven days a week.
 An interview specialist documents your concern, assigns you a personal reference number and relays your concerns to the Company.

 It is important that your report contains enough specific information to allow for an objective investigation.